jiaqiliu10/Dataset_Synthesis_for_HateSpeech_in_SocialVR/README.md

 ### Generated Dataset
 - **VR Hate Speech Dataset**: [https://huggingface.co/spaces/Josh09122/CS7980-HS-Dataset/tree/main](https://huggingface.co/spaces/Josh09122/CS7980-HS-Dataset/tree/main)

+## Reproducibility Notes

+- All experiments are reproducible using fixed random seeds (seed=42)
+- Data splits are stratified to maintain class distribution
+- Results in the report can be reproduced by running the listed commands

+## Future Work
+- Integrate multimodal features (e.g., audio tone, gestures)
+- Enable real-time inference for live VR moderation
+- Extend dataset to include multilingual scenarios

 ## Conclusion
 This study attempted to create and evaluate a specialized dataset for hate speech detection in social VR environments, with fine-tuned models showing promising performance.
 Our analysis suggests that VR hate speech may have some unique characteristics, with implicit expressions developing across multiple conversation turns appearing to be more common.